 James Chalmers, Head of Assurance, graduated from Oxford University with an Engineering degree and he joined the firm in 1985.
 He became a partner in 1997.
 Before joining the Executive Board in 2008 as Head of Strategy and Talent, he was a member of the Assurance leadership team.
 During his time in Assurance he has worked with multinational clients and has been on long-term secondments to clients in the banking and healthcare sectors.

 John Dwyer, Head of Deals.
 John graduated from University College Dublin with a Commerce Degree.
 He has worked in most of the businesses under the Deals umbrella including Business Recovery and Corporate Finance.
 John ran the UK TS business between 2007 and 2011.
-He is Global Deals Leader and Private Equity Leader.
+He is Global Deals Leader.

 Kevin Ellis, Managing Partner, graduated in Industrial Economics from Nottingham University, joined the firm in 1984 and he became a partner in 1996.
 Before he joined the Executive Board in 2008 he headed up our Business Recovery Services.